Automaat/mskalski-blog/README.md

 GitHub Actions:

-- `.github/workflows/ci.yml` runs lint, tests, and build on pull requests and pushes to `master`.
+- `.github/workflows/ci.yml` runs lint, tests, and build on pull requests and pushes to `main`.
-- `.github/workflows/deploy.yml` runs the same checks on `master`, then publishes `dist/` to `Automaat/automaat.github.io:gh-pages`.
+- `.github/workflows/deploy.yml` runs the same checks on `main`, then publishes `dist/` to `Automaat/automaat.github.io:gh-pages`.

 The deploy workflow needs a repository secret named `GH_PAGES_DEPLOY_TOKEN` with write access to